Method for testing diffusive shock acceleration and diffusion propagation of 1-100 TeV cosmic electrons with multiwavelength observations of the Geminga halo and pulsar wind nebula: Methods

 where the accelerated electron spectrum \( f^{p}_{0}(p) \) at the shock surface is given by:

-where the $\sigma \equiv \frac{3u_1}{u_1-u_2}$, which characterizes the spectral slope of accelerated electrons. $D^{P}(p)$ is the diffusion coefficient in the PWN, or the diffusion coefficient in the upstream. \( K \) is a normalization constant and \( p_0 \) represents the initial momentum of injected electrons.
+$D^{P}(p)$ is the diffusion coefficient in the PWN, or the diffusion coefficient in the upstream.
+And like most of the literature, it is simplified and does not change with position. \( K \) is a normalization constant and \( p_0 \) represents the initial momentum of injected electrons.

 Another scenario occurs when electrons are reflected and cooled in the far upstream, preventing them from propagating further upstream.
 This condition bears strong analogy to the TS of solar wind, and the detailed process can be found in reference \cite{florinski2003cosmic}.
 The upstream boundary condition at the shock front adopts a zero-streaming condition: